 If you allow your dog to kiss you, at the very least, take the necessary precautions so as to safeguard your health.
 Keep your mouth closed when your dog kisses you.
 Wash your face and your mouth area with soap and water afterwards.

 As for your dog, you can brush their teeth to reduce the amount of bacteria possibility present in their mouth.
 Just don’t use human toothpaste, as it’s toxic for dogs.
 Instead, get a toothpaste intended for canines if you don’t already have some.

 Conclusion on Mono

-Dogs are obviously affectionate animals that show their love by licking.
+Dogs are affectionate animals that love to lick.
 This may raise concerns if someone in your family has contracted Mono.
 Rest assured, it is not transferable to them.
 In any case, take simple precautions to protect yourself from the unlikely event of a canine infection transmittal.
 Mono, however, is not one of the sicknesses that you need to be concerned about spreading to your dog.